Director: Joseph M. Barnby

 Gavin Cooper

-Gavin Cooper is a Postdoctoral Fellow (Wellcome Trust) at Royal Holloway, University of London.
+Gavin Cooper is a Postdoctoral Fellow (Wellcome Trust).
 His primary project involves developing an accessible web interface to help researchers apply gold-standard cognitive modelling techniques to answer their research questions.
 His previous work included developing models of consumer choice behaviour as part of his PhD at the University of Newcastle, Australia.
 His research interests include developing novel models of cognition and creating tools to help improve access to cognitive modelling techniques.
 Outside of work, Gavin is an avid reader, contributes to open-source software and enjoys hikes and being a father.

 -